Suraj08832/freeee/README.md

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
-It’s superfast, simple and free.
+It's superfast, simple and free.
 This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

 ## Creating your Telegram Application